khilang/khi/reference.md

 **Example:** `` `: `` represents the text `:`.

-## Escape sequences
+## Repeated escape sequences

-Escape sequences are character sequences that take precedence over the reserved sequences, and which represents regular text rather than a token.
+Repeated escape sequences are character sequences that take precedence over the reserved sequences and represent regular text rather than a token.

 | Seq      | Text     |
 |----------|----------|